johanix/draft-berra-dnsop-announce-scanner/draft-berra-dnsop-announce-scanner-01.md

 majority of parent zones do not operate scanners providing a simple mechaism to inform the child of this fact will be useful.

+# Requirements Terminology

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{!RFC2119}}.

 # DSYNC Record Extension for Scanner Signaling

 The DSYNC resource record, as defined in
 {{?I-D.draft-ietf-dnsop-generalized-notify}}, facilitates the
 discovery of endpoints for generalized NOTIFY messages.
 This document proposes a new {scheme} for this record that can be used to signal scanner presence (or absence) and periodicity.
 This new scheme=3 is defined as "SCANNER".

 The DSYNC record has the following format, as defined in
 {{?I-D.draft-ietf-dnsop-generalized-notify}}: